bloomtom/Volyar/README.md

    - The global temp path to use.
 If none is given, the working directory is used.
  - `Parallelization`
    - The number of media files to process at once.
- - `TruncateSource`
-   - If true, the source file is truncated to zero bytes upon successful processing.
- - `DeleteWithSource`
-   - If true, transcoded media objects are deleted from the database and storage backend when the source file cannot be found.
  - `CompleteQueueLength`
    - Specifies the number of items to keep track of after they've gone through conversion.